Skip to main content

 Aggregation

-This page covers three shapes of "collapse many events into fewer":
+This page covers four shapes of "collapse many events into fewer":

 Plus the live-side counterpart: LiveAggregation (incremental bucketed aggregation over a LiveSeries).